kelcoinec/Jacob-Awesome-Course-on-FLOW/README.md

 1. Explain why standards can be beneficial to the Flow ecosystem.

-Developing standards would make developers easer to learn and more efficient to use in different scenarios.
+Developing standards would make developers easier to learn and more efficient to use in different scenarios.

+With standard applied, the consistency of certain requirements across different contracts could be expected that developers might save a lot of time in reading codes of different projects and fix them when needed.

 In a world with considerable NFTs, it is helpful so clients like a Marketplace DApp can understand what they're looking at, and most importantly, not have to implement different functionality for every NFT contract.
 Instead, a client using multiple contracts can have a singular way of interacting with all of those contracts.

 2. What is YOUR favourite food?